k21971/EvilHack/doc/evilhack-changelog.md

 - Wielding Dichotomy will protect worn armor from being burnt
 - Baby dragon tweaks
 - Fix: shambling horror possible resistances, add more info to pokedex
+- Fix: pets and players poly'd and attacking disintegrators